briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 *defectors* to rise in abundance at the expense of others, eventually driving cooperators (and perhaps the entire population) to extinction.

-A number of factors can defer this potential *tragedy of the commons* [@hardin1968tragedy; @hamilton1964geneticalboth; @nowak2006five;
+Several factors can defer this potential *tragedy of the commons* [@hardin1968tragedy; @hamilton1964geneticalboth; @nowak2006five;
 @west2007evolutionary].
 For example, it has frequently been demonstrated that close relatives must be more likely to benefit from the cooperative act than